 Your doctor may recommend an over-the-counter option to help with vaginal dryness, including:

-• Vaginal moisturizers like Replens and Luvena, which you insert with an applicator every few days to help replenish your vagina’s natural moistness for continuous comfort.
+- Vaginal moisturizers like Replens and Luvena, which you insert with an applicator every few days help replenish your vagina’s natural moistness for continuous comfort.

 Home Remedies for Vaginal Dryness

-• Avoiding douching and personal hygiene products that contain fragrances and dyes.
+- Avoid douching and personal hygiene products that contain fragrances and dyes, as they can disrupt the vagina’s natural pH balance and cause irritation.

-• Wearing cotton underwear to allow your vagina to “breathe.”
+- Wear cotton underwear to allow your vagina to “breathe” and reduce irritation from synthetic materials.

-• Avoid thongs and clingy synthetic fabrics, which could worsen vaginal irritation.
+- Avoid thongs and clingy synthetic fabrics, which could trap moisture and worsen vaginal irritation.

 How Long Does Vaginal Dryness Last?